Gibbrelin/GMC-project-phase-2/README.md

-# GMC-project-phase-2
+# HOW TO SET UP ZAP

-HOW TO SETUP ZAP
+WHAT IS OSWAP ZAP